 As per the terms of the SR agreement, the SRs are required to provide their reports within 15 days after the end of the quarter.
 The Programme Management Unit (PMU) should follow up on the timeliness of the submission of SR reports.
 Hence, it is good practice for the PMU to identify one person to receive and register all documents, and then provide them to the adequate unit.
 At the unit, the person responsible for a specific SR verifies the completeness of the report and the availability of supporting documents.
 Each unit, programme/monitoring and evaluation (M&E) and finance, designates one person responsible for keeping track of the reports.
 One person, assigned as the PMU focal person for communication with this SR, combines information about programmatic and financial incomplete or late reports.
 When possible, it is recommended that one SR receives one consolidated PMU request for additional information.

 As with all SRs, even when a UN agency is the SR, the primary responsibility for implementing grant activities remains with UNDP.
 For more information, please refer to the financial management section of the Manual for details related to financial reporting and verification with UN SRs.
 There is no requirement for the UN agency to submit an audit report.
 However, if there are Sub-sub-recipients (SSRs) under the UN SR, UNDP should request copies of the SSR audit reports.

-Format of SR Report
+Format of SR Progress Reports

 - Project information (name of SR, Grant Agreement number, reporting period, etc.);